ofpinewood/http-exceptions/docs/Opw.HttpExceptions.AspNetCore.md

 ```

 ## Getting started
-Add HttpExceptions services to the services collection.
+Add the HttpExceptions services and the middleware in the `Startup.cs` of your application.
+First add the required services to the services collection.

 ``` csharp
 public void ConfigureServices(IServiceCollection services)